ChrisCastelo/ImageEnhancement/README.md

 In this project, we will implement and control the output of a GAN model in the "post-processing" phase of the rendering pipeline.
 The post-processing phase, as its name indicates, comes after processing the so-called gbuffers that output the composite image of our interactive application.
 In essence, our GAN model will evaluate the realism of this composite image and will output a corrected version of it in the post-processing phase, as seen in the screenshot above, which shows how a graphics pipeline generally works.

+In other words, our model will be able to interpret the synthetic image's intention in the rendering pipeline's processed phase and generate a corrected version of it in the post-processing phase, capturing the aspects of photorealistic appearances.

+To achieve this, the expected output quality of the processing phase (i.e., gbuffers) can be something other than an attempt at photorealism.
+Instead, it should contain enough information to be distinguishable and ready for interpretation.
+Attempting to achieve photorealism in the processed phase of the rendering pipeline comes with a high computational cost that is preferable to be avoided.
+We propose to have the lightest possible output from that phase.